kaijan/Connect-to-EC2-Linux-Instance/README.md

 # Connect to EC2 Linux Instance
 This brief tutorial provides direct steps for beginners who are not familiar with Information Technology and refers to AWS's [official documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html).
+Please feel free to share.

 ## List of Content